-Saltleaf Golf Preserve, formerly known as Raptor Bay, reopened in November 2023 following a renovation exceeding $20 million.
-Raymond Floyd's original 2001 routing through more than 500 acres of Estero Bay preserve remains intact, but virtually everything else is new: turf, bunkers, cart paths, irrigation, and clubhouse facilities.
-Troon manages the operation, bringing its booking platform, loyalty program, and maintenance standards to a course that previously operated with limited public visibility.
-The rebranding from Raptor Bay to Saltleaf signals the scope of the transformation.
-This is not a refresh.
-It is a rebuild that preserved the routing while replacing everything the golfer touches.
+Saltleaf Golf Preserve is the former Raptor Bay, reopened in November 2023 after a renovation north of $20 million.
+Raymond Floyd's original 2001 routing through more than 500 acres of Estero Bay preserve is intact, but virtually everything you touch is new: turf, bunkers, cart paths, irrigation, and clubhouse.
+Troon now manages the operation, bringing its booking platform, loyalty program, and maintenance standards.
+The rebrand signals the scale of the work.
+This is not a refresh, it is a rebuild that kept the routing and replaced the rest.

-The preserve setting is the course's most distinctive feature and the element that no renovation could replicate from scratch.
-The routing passes through coastal mangrove habitat, and the wildlife presence is constant.
-Wading birds, osprey, and the occasional alligator occupy the periphery of play in a way that feels integrated rather than incidental.
-Floyd designed the original course to coexist with this environment, and the renovation maintained that relationship by keeping the footprint within the established corridors.
-The ecological constraints that shaped the original design also limit future modification, which means Saltleaf will retain its character even as other courses in the market undergo periodic reinvention.
+The preserve setting is the standout, and it is the one element no renovation could create from scratch.
+The routing passes through coastal mangrove habitat with a constant wildlife presence: wading birds, osprey, the occasional alligator, all on the periphery rather than in the way.
+Floyd designed the original to coexist with this environment, and the renovation respected that footprint.
+The ecological constraints also limit future modification, which means Saltleaf will hold its character even as other Naples-area courses cycle through reinvention.

-At par 71 and 6,750 yards from the tips, Saltleaf is the shortest course in the mid-range tier.
-The slope of 129 is the lowest as well.
-These numbers indicate a course that prioritizes the quality of the experience over the severity of the test.
-Floyd, a four-time major champion, understood that most golfers are not trying to qualify for anything.
-They want to play a well-conditioned course in an interesting setting and finish the round feeling good about a few shots they hit.
-Saltleaf is designed with that golfer in mind.
-The par 71 layout, with its single par 5 on one of the nines, creates a rhythm that moves briskly and avoids the slog that longer courses can become in the Florida heat.
+At par 71 and 6,750 yards from the tips, Saltleaf is on the shorter end of the mid-range tier, and a slope of 129 is gentle.
+These numbers tell you what kind of round to expect: an experience-led course rather than a brutal test.
+Floyd, a four-time major champion, built it for golfers who want a well-conditioned round in an interesting setting and a few shots they will remember.
+The single par 5 on one of the nines creates a brisk rhythm that avoids the slog longer Florida courses can become in summer heat.

-The $20 million renovation brought the conditioning to a level that competes with the premium tier courses.
-Greens, tees, and fairways are new, and the Troon maintenance standards ensure consistency throughout the season.
-The investment also modernized the clubhouse and practice facilities, which had deteriorated under the previous operation.
-The post-round experience now matches the on-course quality, which was not the case under the Raptor Bay brand.
+The $20 million spend brought conditioning to a level that competes with premium-tier Naples courses.
+Greens, tees, and fairways are new, and Troon's standards keep things consistent through the season.
+The clubhouse and practice facilities were modernised at the same time, so the post-round experience now matches what is on the course.

 Peter Jacobsen and Jim Hardy championship design adjacent to JW Marriott Marco Island, with restricted access November through April.